xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Bulk/JSF_batch_processing.md

 are "regular" HTTP requests, including full header and an optional body.
 Multiple batch parts are separated by a boundary identifier.
 The boundary identifier is declared in the batch envelope.
-The MIME content-type for each individual batch part must be `application/x-arango-batchpart`.
+The MIME content-type for each individual batch part must be `application/x-avocado-batchpart`.

 Please note that when constructing the individual batch parts, you must use CRLF (`\r\n`) as the line terminator as in regular HTTP messages.

-The response sent by the server will be an `HTTP 200` response, with an optional error summary header `x-arango-errors`.
+The response sent by the server will be an `HTTP 200` response, with an optional error summary header `x-avocado-errors`.
 This header contains the number of batch part operations that failed with an HTTP error code of at least 400.
 This header is only present in the response if the number of errors is greater than zero.